Getting Nursing Home Abuse Legal Help

 “Residents in a Medicare and/or Medicaid-certified nursing home have certain rights and protections under federal and state law.”

 Federal laws and programs establish how the elderly should be treated across the country.

 U.S. senior citizens are protected by federal laws, including the:

 - Violence Against Women Act

-Some of these laws, like the Nursing Home Reform Act, address such things as proper nutrition, levels of supervision, and maintaining accurate records.
-Other laws provide guidelines on background checks for employees and legal resources for the elderly.
+Some of these laws, such as the Nursing Home Reform Act, address issues like proper nutrition, levels of supervision, and accurate recordkeeping.

 Nursing Home Abuse Laws by State

 While nursing home abuse laws vary by state, most of the differences are split based on two criteria.